 To be honest, it never crossed my mind to try making any of the tasty condiments we got in restaurants or from a jar, other than raita (the yogurt-based dip).
-When it was announced this week's Sunday Supper theme was harvesting summer, it didn't take long to decide to change that and make a favorite from childhood, brinjal pickle - Indian eggplant relish/ aubergine chutney.
+When it was announced this week's Sunday Supper theme was harvesting summer, however, it didn't take long to decide to change that and make a favorite from childhood, brinjal pickle - Indian eggplant relish/ aubergine chutney.

 I think it helped that it wasn't as spicy as most Indian pickles and was a bit sweet too, plus I have always liked eggplant.
 It became a firm favorite to eat when we had curry.
 It's not pickle in the way most American's would think of the word, hence here it's often called a relish, and even in the UK it's often called chutney, but whatever you call it, brinjal pickle is certainly tasty.

 Having looked into how to make it, there seems to be a few variations from different regions, not too surprisingly.
 I also found many used a lot more oil or sugar (or both) than I would ideally use.
 So I decided to see if I could make a version that was a little better for you but still with plenty flavor.

 The sweetener can vary from being sugar or jaggery as is common in some areas.
 I opted to use a little palm sugar as it has a nice depth of flavor that goes well (and since jaggery is hard to come by here).
-It’s cooked down briefly until the liquid evaporates, the eggplant is soft then it’s left to cool before serving or storing.
+You cook it down briefly until the liquid evaporates and the eggplant is soft.
+Then leave it to cool before serving or storing.

 Brinjal pickle makes a delicious accompaniment to any Indian meal, or else try it with other things too - I can imagine using it on top of cheese to perk up a sandwich, for example.
 It's juicy, filled with your favorite Indian flavors and a great way to use up some eggplant too, if you need another excuse.

-- ¼tsp salt
+- ¼ teaspoon salt

-- 1tsp mustard seeds
+- 1 teaspoon mustard seeds

-- 1tsp cumin seeds
+- 1 teaspoon cumin seeds

-- ½tsp fenugreek seeds
+- ½ teaspoon fenugreek seeds

-- ½tsp freshly ground black pepper
+- ½ teaspoon black pepper

-- ¼tsp chili powder (or more, to taste)
+- ¼ teaspoon chili powder (or more, to taste)

-- 3tbsp vegetable or canola oil
+- 3 tablespoon vegetable or canola oil

-- 2 cloves of garlic, crushed
+- 2 cloves garlic crushed

-- ½tsp turmeric
+- ½ teaspoon turmeric

-- 3tbsp apple cider vinegar
+- 3 tablespoon apple cider vinegar

 - Cut the eggplant in to slices and sprinkle over the salt.
 Leave to sit for around 3-5min until liquid droplets form on top.
 Meanwhile, lightly toast the mustard and cumin seeds then grind them along with the fenugreek seeds, pepper and chili.